jamesmeyer1/EKSKube2IAM/README.md

 Create IAM Policy for Nodes:
 IAM roles

 Create a role with S3 permissions and edit the Trust Relationship to include the following.
 The roles that will be assumed must have a Trust Relationship which allows them to be assumed by the kubernetes worker role.
+This is the same role you used in Step 8.
 ```
 {
   "Version": "2012-10-17",